pynucastro/pynucastro/paper/paper.md

-StarKiller Microphysics, astrophysical simulation codes such as Castro and Maestro can directly use pynucastro reaction networks. pynucastro includes a carbon burning network with tabulated $\rm{A=23}$ Urca weak reactions currently used for research with Maestro [@Zingale.astronum.2017].
+StarKiller Microphysics, astrophysical simulation codes such as Castro and Maestro can directly use pynucastro reaction networks. pynucastro includes a carbon burning network with tabulated $\rm{A=23}$ Urca weak reactions currently used for studying white dwarf convection with Maestro [@Zingale.astronum.2017].

 # References